v8/v8.dev/src/docs/triage-issues.md

 ---
 title: 'Triaging issues'
 ---
+This document explains how to deal with issues in [V8’s bug tracker](https://v8.dev/bugs).

 ## How to get an issue triaged

 - *V8 tracker*: Set the state to `Untriaged`